 If you suspect or know you have hearing loss but haven’t been fitted with hearing aids, you’re not alone.
 Of the 28.8 million adults in the United States who could benefit from hearing aids, only 30 percent of those 70 and older have tried them.
-Only 16 percent of people between the ages of 20 and 69 with hearing loss has ever used hearing aids.
+Only 16 percent of people between the ages of 20 and 69 with hearing loss have ever used hearing aids.

 People struggle an average of 10 years with hearing loss before getting hearing aids.
 Why the waiting game?
 Some people believe their hearing loss is too mild to warrant hearing aids.
 Others assume their hearing loss is too severe to be helped by hearing aids.
 In truth, today’s digital hearing aids can bring help to people with a wide range of hearing loss.
 Whatever your reasons for procrastinating, getting past them and seeing a good audiologist can yield many benefits.